-Autonomous vehicles are referred to by a couple of different names including pilotless, driverless and unmanned.
+Autonomous vehicles are referred to by a couple of different terms, including pilotless, driverless, and unmanned.
 Grouped together, these vehicles are programmed to drive themselves from point A to point B with little to no human interaction.

-Autonomous vehicles are generally referred to as land vehicles, but as technology moves forward, more air based vehicles such as drones will work autonomously as well.
+Autonomous vehicles generally refer to land vehicles, but as technology moves forward, more air-based vehicles such as drones will work autonomously as well.

-One of the issues with the middle part of the United States reaching into Canada is the lack of north / south avenues to move commerce.
-Rail moves east / west.
-Most of our major roads move east / west as well.
-So the challenge is to find ways to better utilize our north/south routes.
+One of the issues with the middle part of the United States reaching into Canada is the lack of north-south avenues to move commerce.
+Rail moves east to west.
+Most of our major roads move east to west as well.
+So the challenge is to find ways to better utilize our north-south routes.

-The corridor will also be available for drones that are designed for commerce.
-Areas for drones to land will be available at the land ports.
+The corridor will also be available for drones designed for commerce.
+Areas for drones to land will be available at the Land Ports.
 Support services for drones will also be available.

 Someday in the future, this will be commonplace.
-Let's set the standard and allow this technology to flourish in a way that can have a direct economic impact in our region.
+Let's set the standard and allow this technology to flourish in a way that will have a direct economic impact in our region.